 Dr Pillai is a corneal specialist and has been performing Corneal Implant surgeries at Advanced Vision Care since 2010.

 The treatment takes approximately 30 minutes for both eyes.
 The process is as follows:

 On the day of treatment you will be provided with an eye cover for the treated eye, anti-inflammatory, antibiotic and hydrating drops.
 You will be advised when to take the drops.
 At your first post-operative check 4 to 5 days after surgery of this type, your surgeon will examine the treated eye and assess the rate of healing.

 The recovery period can take up to a week; some discomfort and light sensitivity can be experienced for a couple of days after treatment.
 You are likely to suffer from dry eyes whilst your cornea heals, this is completely normal.

 Visual fluctuations can last between 3 to 6 months, once the prescription stabilises new glasses and contact lenses can be fitted.
 You are required to attend regular post-operative appointments throughout the year.
 These check-ups can be conducted at our AVC clinic or at one of our optometrist network partners from 3 months onwards.

 We are leading providers in treatments for Keratoconus and offer complete visual rehabilitation for sufferers of the disease.
-We provide bespoke treatments that are tailor made to correct the visual impairment caused by Keratoconus, these treatments can halt the progression, make contact lens wear more comfortable and there are also procedures that provide total vision correction.
+We provide bespoke treatments that are tailor-made to correct the visual impairment caused by the condition, these treatments can halt the progression, make contact lens wear more comfortable and there are also procedures that provide total vision correction.